1994 Hooters 500

 The 1994 Hooters 500 was the 31st and final stock car race of the 1994 NASCAR Winston Cup Series season and the 35th iteration of the event.
-The race was held on Sunday, November 12, 1994, in Hampton, Georgia, at Atlanta Motor Speedway, a 1.522 mi permanent asphalt quad-oval intermediate speedway.
+The race was held on Sunday, November 12, 1994, in Hampton, Georgia, at Atlanta Motor Speedway, a 1.522 mi permanent asphalt oval intermediate speedway.
 The race took the scheduled 328 laps to complete.
 At race's end, Roush Racing driver Mark Martin would manage to dominate the late stages of the race to take his 14th career NASCAR Winston Cup Series victory and his second and final victory of the season.
 To fill out the top three, Richard Childress Racing driver Dale Earnhardt and Butch Mock Motorsports driver Todd Bodine would finish second and third, respectively.

 The race marked the final Winston Cup Series start for long-time driver Harry Gant.
 Gant would retire from the race due to a burnt piston, finishing 33rd.

+Earnhardt dedicated his season championship to Neil Bonnett who lost his life before the first race of the season.